moodyan/NET-GummiBearKingdom/README.md

 **TO DO**
 - Add to footer
-- Fix blog page and flavor page styling
+- Fix blog page styling
 - Add html/styling to press page

 ## Support and contact details